-The second episode of our podcast Secrets of New York is all about the New York City water tower!
+The second episode of our The Untapped New York Podcast is all about the New York City water tower!
 In it, we answer questions like: how do water towers work?
 How many water towers are there in New York City?
 What are the water tower companies that build, install, and service the rooftop on top of the buildings in this city?
 You’ll learn about the different types of water tanks — the classic wood water tower and the more modern metal ones.
 We’ll also explore why New Yorkers love the water tower so much.

-We’ve got a lot of fun guests in this second episode of Secrets of New York, which explores how water towers work and why New Yorkers find them so endearing.
+We’ve got a lot of fun guests in this second episode of The Untapped New York Podcast which explores how water towers work and why New Yorkers find them so endearing.
 We speak with artist Tom Fruin, who makes those amazing glass water tower sculptures, with Larry Hoffman, a New Yorker and Untapped New York reader who spent his career installing water towers, and the duo behind Boundless Brooklyn who designed a DIY water tower kit that I’ve put in every office and apartment I’ve had.
 Justin Rivers, Untapped New York’s Chief Experience Officer who knows everything about New York City is back in this episode too.

 The New York City water tower is one of the most iconic and ubiquitous elements in the city’s skyline.
 So much so that it has become an oft-used symbol of the city itself.
 And over the years, it’s become much more than just the functional object it was designed as.
 New Yorkers seem to literally have an emotional connection to water towers with a fervency that doesn’t seem to fade over time.
 Even though you’ve seen the water tower in brand logos and as art, the object has somehow withstood commodification.